ftechmax/argdefender/docs/extensibility.md

-# Guard - Extensibility
+# ArgDefender - Extensibility

-This document describes how to add custom validations to Guard by writing simple extension methods.
+This document describes how to add custom validations to ArgDefender by writing simple extension methods.

 ## A Basic Validation